Planning application process

 Proposed play areas at Priory Park Pavilion

-To gain an understanding of the applications affecting Tattenhoe Park or any other area of the parish, residents can visit the Milton Keynes planning portal and use the search or mapping functions.
+To gain an understanding of the applications affecting Tattenhoe Park or any other area of the parish, residents can visit the Milton Keynes planning portal and use the search functions.